Pound hits one-week high as Brexit talks begin

 “In negotiations and given the political capital that (Prime Minister Boris) Johnson is losing in the fight against COVID we see the balance as having shifted more in favour of a deal.”

-Sterling was trading 0.4% higher at $1.2878.
+Sterling was 0.3% higher at $1.2866 at 1115 GMT after hitting $1.2878 earlier in the trading session.
 In contrast, most other currencies, including the euro and the yen, were weaker against the dollar.
-It was also 0.2% higher versus the euro at 90.71 pence.
+It was also 0.2% higher versus the euro at 91.04 pence .

+Some analysts noted, however, that the UK still faced a few sticking points on negotiations.

+“There is cautious optimism but is there going to be significant progress made by Friday, that is the real question,” said Kenneth Broux, a strategist at Societe Generale.

 Bank of England Deputy Governor Dave Ramsden said on Monday he thought the floor for the central bank’s key interest rate was 0.1%, but the BoE could consider going below zero to help the economy through its coronavirus crisis, lifting the pound